pengan1987/Openfire-GCM/README.md

 Todo
 ============

 Add mode that sends gcm if there is no mobile ressource online.
-(Identified by ressource/messenger)
+(Identified by ressource - Regex match on the ressource)